 Private Group Tours

 Our Private Group Tours focus on Plants and History, Tropical Treats, Behind-the-Scenes and more topics to come.
 Each of these private tours are scheduled upon request.
-Tours cost $10 per person; we can schedule as many people as you’d like however we have a minimum of $100 per tour.
+Tours cost $10 per person; we can schedule up to 45 people for a guided tour, however, we have a minimum of $100 per tour.

 We request at least two weeks advance notice to ensure we can accommodate your group.
 You will receive a confirmation of your tour date and time from our Registrar once we confirm our guides.